ferret-guy/Open-ATS-Code/README.md

-# One Inch Oscilloscope Firmware
+# Open ATS Firmware

-This repo holds the firmware for the One Inch Oscillscope
+This repo holds the firmware for the Open ATS